 The final comparison is expense.
 When you think about all the issues mentioned above, polymer is hands-down less expensive than wax.

 Coating 'Whale Dance'

-Acrylic polymer is particularly protective in the harsh freeze-thaw weather cycles that we have here in Vermont and throughout New England.
-Acid rain, bird droppings, and pine needles add an extra degree of stress on outdoor sculpture.
+Polymer is particularly protective in the harsh freeze-thaw weather cycles we have here in Vermont and throughout New England.
+Acid rain, bird droppings, and pine needles add an extra degree of stress on the surface of metal sculpture.
 Wax lasts only months in these conditions.
-Acrylic polymers last years.
+Polymer last years.

 Next we worked on a perfect shade of satin.
 We painted many small patches right on the sculpture.
 These could be easily removed later.
 Everbrite sent us several small test batches.
 Jim made the final selection.
 We stayed six feet apart throughout to adhere to our state's Covid-19 precautions.
 The final selection turned out to be 1/4 of the usual satin chemical mixture.
 We also tested brush versus wipe.
 The coating takes only 20 minutes to dry to the touch and 60 minutes between coats.
 I called Everbrite and they mixed and shipped our custom request within a day.

 I cleaned the sculpture surface of all the old wax and accumulated dirt using mild soap and water.
 For problem areas such as a few spots of mild corrosion, I used a solvent which does not harm the patina.